Rapid App Development With React Native & Xamarin

 So what’s the catch?

-Well, as you may have suspected, there are some fairly significant trade-offs you’d have to consider before making a decision to roll out in this way.
+As you may suspect, there are some fairly significant trade-offs you’d have to consider before making a decision to roll out in this way.

 React Native Can’t Do Everything